TheCacophonyProject/docs/pages/01.home/release-notes-2/item.md

 software updates each week.
 The latest updates are at the top of the article.

+## Week of 2nd March
+### API Server
+No release.
+Only support files added to repository

+### Browse Portal
+Fixed search but where page wasn't being reset when search criteria changed.

+### Thermal camera
+ - Rebuilt recorder (to incorporate raw writer which is only for use with bolson)  - thermal-recorder(v2.6.0)
+ - Fixed bug so device config files are properly deleted when configuring a new device - device-register(v1.1.0)

 ## Week of 24th February

 ### API Server